liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 ### Example: Enabling Local Live Staging [](id=example-enabling-local-live-staging-liferay-portal-6-2-user-guide-03-en)

-Let's create a Local Live staging environment for Nose-ster's home page.
+Let's create a Local Live staging environment for the Lunar Resort home page.
 Before we begin, let's add a new page.
 Click *Add &rarr; Page* from the left side menu in the default site and name the new page *News and Events*.
 Next, click *News and Events* to view the page.
 Then add the Alerts and Announcements portlets to